As it turns out, eating your way through a city is really hard.

 I started playing with this recipe for a VeloNews Instagram takeover last week, when I was asked to see how many ways I could use tart cherries., but it’s been on my mind since.
 I crave the light but satisfying, bright, textural, slightly sweet and fresh flavors in this bowl (especially after eating the poached eggs, avocado toasts, chocolate croissants and pretzels of my LIFE on this trip.)
 That food is for comforting conversations with myself, and this food is what gets me back to the good hard hustle.

 This bowl is ridiculously easy, and even on a weekday morning.
+It was inspired a similar recipe created by one of my favorite cookbook authors, Heidi Swanson.
 Just blend the fruit up with the milk of your choice and top with whatever you have in your pantry.
 This – of course – means you’ve got to have a well-stocked pantry (I’ll get to that soon too because I have some fun new ingredients to add from my trip!) but I like anything crunchy, with flavor and texture.
 The more ingredients I can add here, the better I feel because all of them add nutrients that are important for skin, digestion and just general well-being.
 (Very helpful if you know you’ve been depriving yourself of sleep, *maybe* drinking too much coffee, and *maybe* having a couple of cocktails each night because its New York and fuck-it-you’re-on-vacation, and bourbon is relaxing and that’s good for your muscles, right?!)

 This recipe is not at all dissimilar to the acai bowls that pop up and become popular in strip malls all over, only you don’t need any fancy or exotic ingredients here nor do you need to drive to a strip mall to have a bowl – just use what’s in your pantry and your freezer.
 (And, hopefully, this bowl inspires you to get a few new pantry ingredients that make it really shine!)
 I had a version of it this morning at Dimes in NYC with carob and banana, and have seen other lovely iterations around so give the recipe below a shot, and then — really and truly — make it your own.
 I think of it as a cleansing power-bowl that makes you lean, mean and ready to do….whatever it is I need to get out there and be the fucking boss (even if that means putting your big-adult-look-ma-I’m-caring-for-myself pants on. : )